Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 1. Queue Withdrawal: invoke `DelegationManager.queueWithdrawal()` to trigger the escrow period.
 Wait for Escrow Period: 7 days.
 Please see further detail [here](https://docs.eigenlayer.xyz/eigenlayer/restaking-guides/restaking-user-guide/#escrow-period-withdrawal-delay).
    * Parameters: please see the [QueuedWithdrawalParams](https://github.com/Layr-Labs/eigenlayer-contracts/blob/v0.3.2-mainnet-rewards/src/contracts/interfaces/IDelegationManager.sol#L93)
    * `strategy` - use the address of the deployed strategy ([example list here](https://github.com/Layr-Labs/eigenlayer-contracts?tab=readme-ov-file#deployments)).
    * `shares` - the number of shares in the given strategy.
 Note this parameter is not meant to reference the amount of the underlying token.
-Invoke `[Strategy].underlyingToSharesView()` and `[Strategy].sharesToUnderlyingView()` as needed to convert their current balances between strategy shares and underlying token amounts.
+Invoke `[Strategy].underlyingToShares()` and `[Strategy].sharesToUnderlying()` as needed to convert their current balances between strategy shares and underlying token amounts.

 2. Complete Withdrawal as Tokens: invoke `DelegationManager.completeQueuedWithdrawal()` to complete the withdrawal and return assets to the withdrawer's wallet.